gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 The strategy for achieving this is so:

-It's probably least confusing to rely on PCL to establish actual usable objects, including funcallable generic functions, rather than doing things like compiling a generic function using the host's CLOS and the target CLOS simultaneously.
-Maybe.
-It might make more sense later on, but for now let's make that assumption.

 Assuming we were able to get PCL completely loaded (into boot state 'complete) on the host, we would have a full class hierarchy and many instances of those classes instantiated--in particular standard